Hungry Bin Portable Worm Composting System

 Compost worms are different from common garden worms that live in soil.
 Unlike earthworms, compost worms do not make burrows in the soil, but live in the surface layer (the top 12").
 They have evolved to eat rotting plant matter on the forest floor, and are perfectly suited to break down organic waste.
 Compost worms are generally smaller than earthworms.

 The most frequently used compost worms are a dual species of Red Wiggler Worms (Eisenia fetida) and European Red Worms (Eisenia hortensis).

 More Info: Worms Trying to Escape Hungry Bin

 Are worms included with the Bin?
 How many are needed to get started?

 No, worms are not included with the Hungry Bin.

-To get started, approximately 2000 adult worms is a good number to use.
+To get started, we recommend approximately 2000 adult worms be added to the bin.
 However, the more worms you start with, the faster the bin will reach maximum capacity.
 A full population is approximately 12,000 worms, or 3kg (6.5lb) of adult worms.
 It takes about six to eight months to breed a full population from a small starting population.

 Does temperature impact my composter?

 For our customers in cold weather environments, it is recommended that the Hungry Bin be located indoors during the winter months in a mild, protected location such as an enclosed garage, basement or insulated shed.

 In summer months, maximize productivity by choosing a sheltered, shady spot – the ideal temperature is between 60-80 °F. Avoid extremes of temperature, particularly full sun in summer, as temperatures over 95 °F may kill the worms.
 You can wheel your bin between different locations depending on the weather conditions or season.
 If the bin is outdoors in winter, make sure it is not subjected to freezing conditions for extended periods of time.